Is there a hidden COVID-19 crisis in Zanzibar? | DW | 19.02.2021

-Fear of the coronavirus superseded skepticism in Tanzania this week following the death of a well-known politician in Zanzibar.
+Despite skepticism, fear about the coronavirus has increased in Tanzania following the death of a prominent politician in Zanzibar.
 Mourners showed up at public memorials wearing face masks and brandishing disinfectant.

-First Vice President Seif Sharif Hamad of the semi-autonomous Zanzibar archipelago was buried on the island of Pemba on Thursday.
-His death at a hospital on the mainland the previous day reportedly came after he contracted COVID-19
+The first vice president of the semiautonomous Zanzibar archipelago, Seif Sharif Hamad, was buried on the island of Pemba on Thursday after he died at a hospital on the mainland Wednesday.

-Thousands thronged the public prayer services held for Hamad on the Tanzanian mainland in Dar es Salaam, a rare many wearing masks and washing their hands on-site.
+Thousands thronged the public prayer services held for Hamad on the Tanzanian mainland in Dar es Salaam, many wearing masks and washing their hands.

-The senior politician from the semi-independent Zanzibar achipelago publicly announced he was suffering from the virus three weeks ago.
-His death has been fueling talk of the virus on social media, with many wondering if there are in fact more active cases in Tanzania and Zanzibar than they previously thought.
+The senior politician from the semi-independent Zanzibar archipelago publicly announced that he had developed COVID-19 three weeks ago.
+His death has increased conversation about the virus on social media, with many users wondering whether there are in fact more active cases in Tanzania and Zanzibar than they had previously thought.

-Since the beginning of the coronavirus outbreak, Tanzanian authorities have repeatedly downplayed the pandemic — for the most part, citizens asked very few questions in response.
-Currently, the public has no access to official data concerning the number of official COVID-19 cases in the country.
+Since the beginning of the coronavirus pandemic, Tanzanian authorities have repeatedly downplayed the issue — for the most part, citizens asked very few questions in response.
+Currently, the public has no access to official data concerning the number of COVID-19 cases in the country.

-But as more cases come to light, and amid an evident increase in funeral services, public behavior around the coronavirus pandemic is beginning to shift.

 An archive image of the late First Vice President of Zanzibar, Seif Sharif Hamad (left) and Tanzania's President Magufuli

-Tanzanians are now increasingly and openly taking precautions against the virus, while also urging each other to stay vigilant.
-Human rights activists and political opponents of President John Magufuli — a vocal COVID-19 skeptic — have also started to weigh in, urging the government to take the pandemic more seriously.
+Tanzanians are now increasingly taking precautions against the virus, while also urging each other to stay vigilant.
+Rights activists and political opponents of President John Magufuli — a vocal skeptic of health measures — have also started to weigh in, urging the government to take the pandemic more seriously.

-"They say infections are going up but they don't know exactly what's happening," one DW correspondent in Dar es Salaam who did not wish to be named said.
-"There are more funerals but of course the authorities are saying there is no coronavirus."
+"They say infections are going up but they don't know exactly what's happening," said a DW correspondent in Dar es Salaam, who asked not to be named.
+"There are more funerals, but, of course, the authorities are saying there is no coronavirus."

 The journalist's father, a 57-year-old driver, is being treated at a private hospital in Mbeya Region in southwest Tanzania after being diagnosed with COVID-19.
 "We don't know where he contracted it," the journalist said.

-Maria Sarungi Tsehai, the founder of the #ChangeTanzania movement promoting freedom of expression, is upfront about "state machinery that is actively covering up and denying COVID-19."
-A survey she started circulating on social media this week asking respondents about their thoughts and experiences during the pandemic has already started to paint a picture of an increasingly concerned population — particularly during the second wave.
+Maria Sarungi Tsehai, the founder of the #ChangeTanzania movement promoting freedom of expression, is up front about "state machinery that is actively covering up and denying COVID-19."
+A survey she started circulating on social media this week to ask respondents about their thoughts and experiences during the pandemic has already started to paint a picture of an increasingly concerned population — particularly during the second wave.

 "Citizens are scared, citizens are worried, citizens are grieving loved ones," she told DW.
 "This COVID-19 second wave pandemic has hit us very, very hard."

-Sarungui Tshehai says the change in the pandemic behavior of Tanzanian citizens and institutions has been incremental and mostly at a community level.
-Meanwhile, the response of Tanzanian authorities has barely shifted.
+Sarungui Tshehai said the change behavior by Tanzanians and institutions had been incremental and mostly at the community level.
+The authorities have barely shifted in their response.

-In Zanzibar, it's almost business-as-usual for the tourism industry.
-The welcome wave of international tourists are being asked to wear masks.
+In Zanzibar, it's almost business as usual for the tourism industry.
+International visitors are being asked to wear masks.
 But not everyone follows the recommendations.
 And people's test results are also causing some confusion.

-"At the airport in Zanzibar, me and my family were the only people wearing masks in a super crowded environment," one DW correspondent who visited Zanzibar last month said.
+"At the airport in Zanzibar, me and my family were the only people wearing masks in a super crowded environment," said a DW correspondent who visited Zanzibar last month.
 "There were four planes going to Russia alone."

 He tested negative on departure in Zanzibar but positive when he landed in South Africa.